Jeremy0818/Product-Management-Software/README.md

 - allow upper and lower case command
 - print output in table format
 - invalid command/argument info
-- store items from previous run in database (eg. product.db)
+- able to store items from previous run in database (See no. 2 in Notes below)

 ## Future Improvement
 - Generate unique id (SKU) automatically